 The mirror that has always been on the far end of the corridor is no longer there.
 It was hanging on the wall when Dick earlier entered (see Figure 15).

 The hall is cast in greenish-blue light.
-The camera turns with Wendy as she reaches the lobby doors to see all the lights off and it cast in a deep blue light, spiderwebs covering everything.
+The camera turns with Wendy as she reaches the lobby doors to see all the lights off, spiderwebs covering everything.
 Dick no longer lies on the floor.
 Though the drapes were earlier closed, light from the outside maze pours in.
 Skeletal forms are seated and standing about.
 Wendy screams.

 617 MCU Wendy.
 (2:13:29)